codepath/android_guides/Installing-Android-SDK-Tools.md

-The Android SDK can be installed automatically using [Jake Wharton's SDK Plugin](https://github.com/JakeWharton/sdk-manager-plugin) or downloading the Android SDK manually.
+The Android SDK can be installed automatically using [Jake Wharton's SDK Plugin](https://github.com/JakeWharton/sdk-manager-plugin) or downloading the Android SDK manually in several different ways.
 Below is an overview of all different approaches.

 ## Installing the Android SDK (Automated Way)